-NIC Code Boundary for which the Life Cycle Perspective/ Assessment was conducted Whether conducted by independent external agency (Yes/No) Results communicated in public domain (Yes/No).
-If yes, provide the weblink.
+NIC Code Name of Product/Service % of total Turnover contributed Boundary for which the Life Cycle Perspective/ Assessment was conducted Whether conducted by independent external agency (Yes/No) Results communicated in public domain (Yes/No).
+If yes, provide the web- link.
 202 Top volume products across exterior & interior paint, wood finishes, waterproofing, colorants and adhesives 70% Cradle to grave Yes No